LM-SAL/irispy-lmsal/docs/installation.rst

 Release version
 ===============

-``irispy`` is part of the wider ecosystem of scientific Python packages for solar physics and therefore a working installation is more about installing the scientific Python ecosystem.
+``irispy`` is part of the wider ecosystem of scientific Python packages for solar physics and therefore, a working installation is more about installing the scientific Python ecosystem.

 To install the Miniforge Python distribution `download the executable for your Operating System <https://github.com/conda-forge/miniforge#miniforge3>`__.

-The reason we choose Miniconda over Anaconda, is mainly due to the size as Anaconda comes with a full install of packages you probably do not need and this way you have more direct control over what has been installed into your Python virtual environment.
+The reason we choose Miniforge over Anaconda is mainly due to size, as Anaconda comes with a full install of packages you probably do not need, and this way you have more direct control over what has been installed into your Python virtual environment.

 Using Miniforge
 ---------------

-To install, launch a system command prompt or the 'Miniforge Prompt' (under Windows).
+To install, launch a system command prompt or the 'Miniforge Prompt' (on Windows).

 .. note::